SergeantStoned/EnderMaxV3E3/README.md

 G34 or Z_STEPPER_AUTO_ALIGN can't be used to automatically align your z-steppers because the board shares a single driver for the z-axes.

-You could make use of XY_FREQUENCY_LIMIT !
+You could make use of XY_FREQUENCY_LIMIT.
 I haven't tested this feature yet but it does sound useful for cartesian printers, especially for the Ender Max with the fairly heavy and big bed.

 ADAPTIVE_STEP_SMOOTHING was activated.
 Deactivate this feature if your prints shift layers.

-I've activated the PROBE_OFFSET_WIZARD in line 1292.
+I've activated the PROBE_OFFSET_WIZARD.
 Deactivate it, if you don't need this feature.

 Also the PREHEAT_SHORTCUT_MENU_ITEM was activated to have quick access to the preheating-menu.